-It would be my absolute pleasure to invite you to my first ever mixed media installation “Dirty Laundry” supported by Ford Foundation.
-This installation is an immersive experience interconnecting personal narratives, histories, experiences, and imaginaries as a form of catharsis for me and the viewers.
-Featuring poems screen printed on canvas hanging from laundry lines, […]
+This installation is an immersive experience interconnecting personal narratives, histories, experiences, and imaginaries as a form of catharsis for the poet and the viewer.
+Featuring poems screen printed on canvas hanging from laundry lines, the installation will also include tailored public facing performances that explores issues around womanhood, sexual and gender violence, feminine agency, healing and reimagination.

 Having spent the last three decades exploring the built environment, I am now fascinated with new explorations in nature.
 Within nature I find spirituality, a peaceful serenity, brightness and colour and a diversity that goes beyond identity.
 This shift was perhaps inevitable, since the primary material in my sculptures also come from nature.